uperl/Archive-Libarchive-FFI/README.md

 - [Archive::Libarchive::XS](https://metacpan.org/pod/Archive::Libarchive::XS)
 - [Archive::Libarchive::FFI](https://metacpan.org/pod/Archive::Libarchive::FFI)

-    Both of these provide the same API to libarchive via [Alien::Libarchive](https://metacpan.org/pod/Alien::Libarchive), but the bindings are implemented in XS for one and via [FFI::Sweet](https://metacpan.org/pod/FFI::Sweet) for the other.
+    Both of these provide the same API to libarchive but the bindings are implemented in XS for one and via [FFI::Raw](https://metacpan.org/pod/FFI::Raw) for the other.

 - [Archive::Libarchive::Any](https://metacpan.org/pod/Archive::Libarchive::Any)